Aleksandar Prijović: 2016–17

 On 16 January 2017, Prijović left Legia Warsaw to join Greek Super League club PAOK on a 4 1/2-year contract.
 The reported transfer fee paid to Warsaw was €1.9 million plus 10% of a future transfer fee, receiving an annual income of €850,000.

 He started being the undisputed leader of the club's offence.
 He scored on his debut in a Greek Cup game against Panetolikos.
 On 19 February 2017, he scored a brace (pen.
 42', 50'), PAOK won easily 4–0 against Veria at Toumba Stadium.

-On 16 March 2017, Prijovic suffered a shoulder injury and underwent a successful operation, the club confirmed.
+On 16 March 2017, Prijovic suffered a shoulder injury and underwent a successful operation, which the club confirmed.
 The Serbian striker picked an injury in his shoulder and he is set to miss the next six weeks.
 PAOK confirmed that Prijovic went under knife successfully and he will start rehabilitation imminently.
 Prior to his injury, has only featured in 10 games, but he is already leading the scoring charts of PAOK with seven goals.